'Looming' apartment block proposed over war memorial

-A plan to build two "looming" 10-storey apartment blocks overlooking the national war memorial has changed, with developers shaving a couple of storeys off the proposal in hopes of avoiding public notification.
+A plan to build two "looming" 10-storey apartment blocks overlooking the national war memorial has changed, with developers shaving some storeys off the proposal in hopes of avoiding public notification.

 But veterans are unhappy with the prospect of the plan going ahead without public debate, saying the potential for loud parties near an area of solemnity was concerning.